Rational-Link/Chainlink-External-Adapters-Template/README.md

 # Chainlink Node External Adapters Template
-This guide provides a clear and structured overview of how to build and customize an External Adapter.
-Clients are responsible for defining the adapter logic to meet their specific data requirements, while Rational Link will host and manage the server infrastructure to support these extended data needs.
-You might consider using an external adapter if you need customized handling or parsing of API responses before delivering data on-chain or would like to interact with other blockchains, enabling cross-chain interoperability.
+This guide provides a clear and structured overview for clients looking to build and customize a Chainlink External Adapter.
+The client is responsible for defining the adapter logic to meet specific data requirements, while Rational Link will host and manage the supporting server infrastructure.
+Clients may choose to implement an external adapter when custom handling or parsing of API responses is needed before delivering data on-chain, or when cross-chain interoperability is required to write data to other blockchains.

-This repository demonstrates how the adapter is deployed and continuously executed using Docker or locally.
-It also outlines how to configure the corresponding Chainlink Node bridge and job, tailored to the client’s account and job specifications.
+This repository demonstrates how the adapter can be deployed and continuously executed using Docker or a local environment.
+It also outlines how the client can configure the corresponding Chainlink Node bridge and job, tailored to their account and job specifications.
 For smart contract integration, the ClientContract.sol file provides a working example of how to consume the adapter’s output on-chain.

-If your project requires more advanced customization, we're happy to collaborate and provide tailored development support.
-These services are offered for a fee, with flexible payment options—cryptocurrency preferred.
+If the client’s project requires more advanced customization, Rational Link offers collaborative development support for a fee, with flexible payment options—cryptocurrency preferred.

 ## Repository Structure
 ```